-If you are in isolation, you should not go out in public.
+If you are isolating with COVID-19, you should not go out in public.
 You should not go to work, school, childcare or university.
-Do not travel on public transport or in taxis and ride-share vehicles.
+You should not travel on public transport or in taxis and ride-share vehicles.
 You should avoid gatherings and crowded indoor spaces.

-You should separate yourself from the other members of your household as much as possible.
+You should separate yourself from the members of your household as much as possible.
 This includes staying in a separate, well-ventilated room, sleeping alone and using a separate bathroom if one is available.

 If you cannot isolate in a separate room, avoid shared spaces, such as the kitchen, as much as possible.
 Do not share household items and wash these items thoroughly after using them.